UoM-ResPlat-DevOps/SpartanAdvanced/Lessons/Lesson_1.md

 -- *Slide* --
 ### Part 1: Redirections and Tee
-* A core principle of UNIX-like operating systems is that the output of one program should be usable as the input to another.
+* A principle of UNIX-like systems is that the output of one program can be used as the input for another.
 * The introductory lesson included basic commands for redirection, concatenation, and piping.
-* Process streams as well as data streams can be redirected: `diff <(ssh user@spartan.hpc.unimelb.edu.au ls -R /home/lev/data) <(ls -R /home/lev/workdata)`
+* Process streams as well as data streams can be redirected: `diff <(ssh user@spartan.hpc.unimelb.edu.au ls -R (/home/lev/data/) <(ls -R /home/lev/workdata/)`
 * The default behaviour is to accept inputs from the terminal (standard input) and display the results, either output or errors, to the terminal (standard output).
 -- *Slide End* --

 -- *Slide* --
 ### Part 1: Redirections and Tee cont..
-* Redirections can be further modified by placing a number next immediately before the redirector, which affects which stream is being used for redirection.
-These numbers are 0 for standard input, 1 for standard output and 2 for standard error. e.g., `ls -d /home/username/seismic 2> error.txt`
+* Redirections can be further modified by placing a file descriptor (fd) next immediately before the redirector.
+These fd numbers are 0 (standard input), 1 (standard output), 2 (standard error). e.g., `ls -d /home/username/seismic 2> error.txt`
 * Standard error can also to be redirected to the same destination that standard output is directed to using 2>&1; it merges stderr (2) into stdout (1).
 -- *Slide End* --